brabster/tw-site/src/pages/articles/2019-01-07-spring-boot-performance-part-1/index.md

     .assertions(global.successfulRequests.percent.is(100))
 ```

 We're starting with 20 users per second making a request to the `/` resource, holding at that concurrency for five seconds.
 They only make one request.
 Then we increase the number of users per second by twenty, five times, holding for five seconds each time.
-Every requests must return an HTTP 200 status code to pass the test.
+Every request must return an HTTP 200 status code to pass the test.
 Simple!
 You'll find the rest of the test in [LoadTest.scala](https://github.com/brabster/performance-with-spring-boot/blob/1.0/src/test/scala/hello/LoadTest.scala).

 Make sure the app is running and then run the test with `mvn gatling:test`.